dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 ## How to customize this behavior

-While the default behavior would fit the needs of most dbt users, there are occasions where the approach doesn’t fit with the existing Data Warehouse governance and design.
+While the default behavior would fit the needs of most dbt users, there are occasions where the approach doesn’t fit with the existing data qarehouse governance and design.

 For example, dbt expects that it has the rights to create a schema on the fly **quickly** (and we recommend that the users running dbt have this ability), but it might not be allowed at your company.

 Or, you might have many custom schemas and want to avoid having your Dev database showing the combination of all developer schemas and custom schemas.

-Or, you mightAlternatively, you may even want to create models in schemas based on the feature branch name in development rather than the developer name.
+Alternatively, you may even want to create models in schemas based on the feature branch name in development rather than the developer name.

 For this reason, dbt offers three macros to customize what objects are created in the Data Warehouse: